University of Chicago Scavenger Hunt

 Section 2.
 Special meetings are the normal practice of the Scavenger Hunt, and may be called by anyone (usually the Scavenczar) at anytime.
 Members shall be given .25 days' notice of such meetings.

 Section 3.
 The majority of the present members is a quorum, life essentially being a thing defined by opportunity and timing.
 Should he or she not be present, the Scavenczar is required to be notified of decisions made at a meeting, but members need not restrict their remarks to happenings at the meetings, and are encouraged to make disparaging remarks about the Scavenczar's work ethic, and, when appropriate, hygienic practices.

 Section 4.
 Meetings will also occur virtually with the use of the Scav Hunt mailing list.
 Only Hot Side Hot are allowed to subscribe, though Hot Side Hot emeriti (such as T-Meredi) may remain on the list.
 This tool is useful for spreading information about meetings or items.
 It is not to be used to distribute either chain letters, jokes, or pornography.

 Section 5.
 Since we're so charming and funny, minutes of the "Full Disclosure" era of the ScavHunt—that is, now—will be made public.
 Brainstorms about items will not, though.
+It is the job of the Minister of Propaganda, or other designated Judge, to concoct apparently authentic documents to this effect.
 This disclosure should also keep whiny members of SG quiet, as they see our inner workings and realise that, just as no one really wants to see how SG operates, everyone should want to see how the ScavHunt operates.